top of page

 Frequently Asked Questions

 For The Writers accepts submissions year-round and observes a single annual reading period from April 1 through June 30 of each year.
+For annual submissions, please note this means it is likely you will not hear from our team until this time or shortly thereafter.

 The timing is deliberate.
-Writers are naturally inclined to spend longer hours with their pages during the colder months, helping to ensure drafts are written, set aside, printed, marked up, and revised again and again.
+Writers are naturally inclined to spend longer hours with their work during the colder months, helping to ensure drafts are written, set aside, printed, marked up, and revised again and again.
 Sentences are cut and reworked.
 Whole sections move, vanish, or return in a different form.
 By early spring, many manuscripts have undergone several complete passes place of a single quick sweep.
 The pages in our queue usually reflect that work.

 Beginning our reading period in spring means the editorial process starts once those revision cycles have taken place.
 Editors are reading versions that have already been tested on the page, in writing groups, or with trusted readers.
 That distance helps everyone involved.
 It is easier to judge line work, structure, and argument when the writer has already tightened a draft.